 Do you have children?
-If so, deciding custody and visitation must be agreed upon, as well.
+If so, deciding custody and parenting time must be agreed upon, as well.
 Next to dividing marital assets, child custody is one of the most difficult factors to resolve.
 Courts are going to look at what is in your child’s best interests.
 If you can reach an agreement beforehand, it may be better for everyone involved.
 Illinois now refers to custody and visitation as division of parental responsibilities and parenting time.

 If you need assistance with an Illinois divorce, let our skilled divorce lawyers in Inverness help.
 Contact SAM LAW OFFICE LLC today to schedule an initial consultation.